17—20 OCTOBER 2024

 Oksana Karpovych / 2024 / Canada, France, Ukraine / 95’ / Russian, Ukrainian with English subtitles

-The screening will be accompanied by a panel discussion, featuring guest curators and invited panelists.
-The screening will be preceded by a reception, featuring traditional food from the local businesses.
+The screening will be accompanied by a panel discussion, moderated by Belal Stitan (co-founer of Eurorelief, a charity delivering aid to Gaza) and featuring Abla Kandalaft (film programmer at the Garden Cinema, London) and guest curator, Ukrainian author Misha Honcharenko.
+The screening will be preceded by a reception (17:00-18:00), featuring traditional food from the Ukrainian Sunflower and Bayt Al-Yemeni.

 CONTENT WARNING: Please note that both films feature images and explicit audio descriptions of war and war crimes.
 Intercepted features Russian language, which may be triggering to some, including obscenities and language that denigrates Ukrainian people.